 Ok, not quite.

-But, on most of them all you have to do is press a couple of buttons then walk away while it does all the work.
+But, when comparing propane vs. electric smokers, you will soon find with most electric smokers all you have to do is press a couple of buttons then walk away while it does all the work.

 You’ll find both analog and digital options on the market, but both are very easy to use.